GaboGomezT/chuck_norris_proxy/README.md

    The server will be available at `http://localhost:4000`

+   > **Tip**: Once the server is running, you can access the interactive API documentation at `http://localhost:4000/docs`.
+This documentation interface allows you to:
+   >
+   > - Explore all available API endpoints
+   > - Generate a new API key using the `/api/v1/keys` endpoint
+   > - Test the API directly from the browser
+   > - View request/response examples
+   >
+   > This is the easiest way to get started with the API and obtain your first API key.

 ### Docker Setup

 #### Production

 1. Build and run using Docker Compose:

    ```bash
    docker-compose up --build
    ```

    This will start the service in a container and make it available at `http://localhost:4000`

 2. Or build and run using Docker directly: